8 Designs for Knitting: Free Patterns for Beginners and Easy Knitting Stashbusters

 Extreme Knitting: Everything You Need to Know About Giant Knitting Patterns

-Learn how the extreme knitting movement has taken the fiber world by storm.
-Plus, find a wonderful collection of free giant knitting patterns.
+Learn how the giant knitting movement has taken the fiber world by storm.
+Plus, find a wonderful collection of free oversized knitting patterns.

 By: Kathryn Abrams, Editor, AllFreeKnitting.com